HossamAS/ATMEGA32A-DRIVERS/README.md

         "user" in the configuration files or estimating the limitation of the input parameters for each API to avoid PARAM_OUT_OF_RANGE state.
     6-DRIVER_program.h:
-        is the implementation of the core APIs and ISRs that implemented by the "developer".
+        is the implementation of the core APIs and ISRs that were implemented by the "developer".

 ##### notes: